localtunnel/localtunnel/README.md

 - `--subdomain` request a named subdomain on the localtunnel server (default is random characters)
 - `--local-host` proxy to a hostname other than localhost
+- `--username` username for basic authentication
+- `--password` password for basic authentication

 You may also specify arguments via env variables.
 E.x.